 Before you submit an interlibrary loan request, please check for available content at these three weblinks:

 - SU Library Catalog (for books, scores and other materials that we own)

 - Journals and More (for articles in journals and periodicals, both print and digital)

 - Google Scholar (for digital content from many sources, including SU)

 All student requests should be discussed with a member of the library staff before being submitted.
 Please allow at least two weeks for delivery of your interlibrary loan.

-Please use these online forms for submitting interlibrary loan and document delivery requests.
-If you have questions about the status of your interlibrary loan or document delivery request please contact the Interlibrary Loan Office at (540) 545-7318, toll-free at (877) 289-4611, or by e-mail to Jan Edgar.
+If you have questions regarding interlibrary loan or document delivery, please contact the Interlibrary Loan Office at (540) 545-7318, toll-free at (877) 289-4611, or by e-mail to Jan Edgar.

 The University library receives many interlibrary loan requests, so patrons with multiple requests are asked to submit them in priority order.
 We strive to be fair to all users, so each business day library staff will process some, if not all, items for each requestor.
 Students who need a large number of items may wish to visit other libraries to obtain materials.
 The library staff may be able to direct users to libraries with which we have reciprocal borrowing privileges.

 Copyright law specifies that photocopies received through interlibrary loan are not to be used “for any purpose other than private study, scholarship or research.”
 The library reserves the right to refuse an interlibrary loan copying request if, in its judgment, fulfillment would violate the copyright law.
-Questions regarding copyright may be addressed to David McKinney at (540) 665-5444.